top of page

 Our 4/5 team follows State and National Common Core (Math/ELA), Social Studies (NCSS) and Science (NGSS) standards to create integrated, project-based thematic units.

 Math groups are created by assessing students early and often in order to close any gaps that exist in students' understanding, and/or help them reach the next level of skills.
-These groupings are flexible and may change at any time throughout the year.
+These groupings are flexible and may change at any time throughout the year. depending on student progress.

 Pedagogy

 In 4/5 we believe that learning potential can only be reached when students feel physically and emotionally safe and respected.
-This means that, in addition to academic skills, a great deal effort is spent on character development and maintaining a family-like atmosphere.
-We practice our mastery of our four ‘core values’: Being Honest, Caring, Respectful and Responsible as they are the foundation of our work.
+This means that, in addition to academic skills, a great deal of effort is spent on character development and maintaining a family-like atmosphere.
+We practice our mastery of our four ‘core values’: being Honest, Caring, Respectful and Responsible as they are the foundation of our work.
 We focus on developmentally appropriate teaching/learning practices for our grade level/ age.
 We know that a lot of academic and physical growth happen in our later elementary years, and that kids tend to mature quickly throughout these two years, and we are also aware that there is a great need for socializing, movement and play.
 Specific lessons are incorporated through team-building games and choice time.
 Furthermore, we focus our lessons based on the socio-cultural aspects that might have influenced a kid.
 We want them to see the “connection to self” in all of our lessons.
 We do this not to simply span/cover material but to practice inquiry- teaching and learning skills by posing essential questions, enabling students to engage in critical inquiry and research while examining concepts across the academic areas of study.
 We find that as students work on these skills, they are able to apply problem solving strategies to many areas of study, resulting in higher achievement and performance on academic tasks and assessments.

 Assessment